d2p2com/ngx-translate-po-http-loader/README.md

 ## Special thanks

 This package is a fork of the [initial repository](https://github.com/biesbjerg/ngx-translate-po-http-loader) and [forked repository](https://github.com/FJNR-inc/ngx-translate-po-http-loader).
-Special thanks to them for his effort in this project.
+Special thanks to them for their effort in this project.